 A panel of Alzheimer's experts this week has been fleshing out the first comprehensive plan by the US Department of Health and Human Services (HHS) to fight Alzheimer's disease, an effort mandated by the National Alzheimer's Project Act signed into law by President Barack Obama last year.

 The law called for the government to create a blueprint to beat Alzheimer's but provided no new money for the effort.

 More than 5 million Americans suffer from Alzheimer's, a brain disease that causes dementia and affects primarily elderly people.
-Some experts estimate the disease costs the United States more than $170 billion annually to treat.
+Some experts estimate the disease costs the United States more than US$170 billion (S$216 billion) annually to treat.

 Australia, France and South Korea already have comprehensive Alzheimer's plans, and global experts have been urging the United States to take a leadership role.

 "We want to demonstrate that as a country we are committed to addressing this issue," Dr. Howard Koh, assistant secretary for health at HHS, told Reuters in a telephone interview.